Unveiling Encoder-Free Vision-Language Models: Experiments

 \textbf{Merging patch features across layers outperforms the last layer output.} \Cref{fig:PAL_factor} illustrates the impact of varying interval factors for selecting cross-layer features in PAL.
 Optimal performance emerges when the interval factor is set to 4, yielding peak scores across VQA-v2, GQA, and SEED benchmarks.
 Our findings solidify the superiority of multi-layer aggregation over singularly relying on the last layer output.
 That is because a competitive interplay unfolds within the dynamic mapping space between vision and text, resulting in projection coupling and mutual interference within the last layer of LLM.
 Furthermore, hierarchical integration for vision features empowers multi-level representations, facilitating adaptive alignments with abundant characteristics from the vision encoder.

 \textbf{EVE consistently improves with more pre-training data, nearing encoder-based performance.} In~\Cref{fig:scaling_up}, we first train LLaVA-1.5's projector via EVE-cap$_{16/33M}$ in Stage 1, and then attempt various training strategies in Stage 2-3 following~\cite{VLM:mPLUG-Owl2,TransF:Qwen,VLM:InternVL,VLM:InternVL-1.5,VLM:DeepSeek-VL,VLM:Sharegpt4v}.
 For example, (VE)-(ALL) denotes training vision encoder in Stage 2 and all model parameters in Stage 3.
 We discover that: (1) Using synthetic captions, encoder-based model often suffers from collapse~\cite{VLM:Capsfusion} due to simplified language structure and lack of knowledge details.
 Only the (VE)-(ALL) strategy avoids this issue and outperforms the baseline by freezing LLM weights during pre-training to preserve language proficiency and world knowledge.
 (2) EVE shows consistent performance gains with scaled-up data, gradually approaching the encoder-based model's performance.
 This may be because encoding and aligning vision and text in a unified network is more challenging and requires more training data, making encoder-free models less prone to overfitting compared to encoder-based ones.
+(3) For the vision encoder (CLIP) within the PAL of EVE, we discover that unfreezing it at all stages results in model collapse, which does not yield any improvements and instead increases computational costs.

+\textbf{Vision supervision aids in early convergence but becomes less critical during large data scale-up.} Vision encoder supervision improves training efficiency, especially with a relatively limited data scale compared to the billion scale of CLIP image-text pairs.
+Actually, this component can be simplified with sufficient data resources as shown in~\Cref{fig:without_ve}.
+Our findings indicate that its influence diminishes over large data scales, and by the 24M mark, the difference in performance with or without this supervision is about 0.3-0.8\%.
+This may be because large amounts of high-quality and detailed captions greatly enhance the understanding of visual information, thus gradually reducing the need for visual supervision.
+We emphasize that vision supervision (PAL) is not the crucial factor for training stability and scaling efficiency.
+Even with vision supervision, performance without LLM-guided pre-aligning in Stage 1 rapidly decreases as data volume increases beyond a certain point.

 \textbf{Efficient deployment and lower latency. } \Cref{tab:flops_time} demonstrates several inference metrics, including floating point operations per second (FLOPs) and time delay.
 By eliminating the deep pre-trained vision encoder, EVE significantly accelerates the image encoding process, achieving an order of magnitude speed improvement over its counterparts.
 The CA1 component in PEL serves to control computational complexity.
 Even with a minimal downsampling rate of 2, EVE (HD) surpasses LLaVA-1.6 in both efficient deployment and reduced inference delay.
 By optimizing FLOPs and minimizing inference latency, EVE ensures rapid and efficient processing.
 This leads to a more responsive and resource-efficient system, positioning encoder-free VLMs as superior to encoder-based VLMs in practical applications.